Aritra-RICKC/Health-ChatBot-RAG-Curacore/README.md

-# Healthbot - Medical Chatbot with RAG
+# Curacore - Medical Chatbot with RAG

 A conversational AI assistant for medical information retrieval using Retrieval-Augmented Generation (RAG) with FAISS vector database.